top of page

 It's essential to remember to apply for a new PPC in plenty of time before it expires.
 You should not use your certificate after it expires, and the NHS Business Services Authority checks that patients who claim free NHS prescriptions are entitled to the exemption they have declared.

-If you have to pay for prescriptions while you're waiting for details about a new PPC and need to apply for a refund, ask the pharmacist for an NHS receipt (FP57) so you can claim back the cost.
+If you have to pay for prescriptions while waiting for details about a new PPC and need to apply for a refund, ask the pharmacist for an NHS receipt (FP57) so you can claim back the cost.
 You can claim for the refund of prescription charges up to three months after paying.

 Remember, if you buy a 12-month PPC by direct debit, you are entering into a commitment to pay all the instalments.